inside.ewu.edu

 Pre-requisites: CMSD 441S.

-This course addresses overarching principles regarding the impact of culture on communication.
-The course content includes general information regarding speech-language development and disorders across cultural groups, as well as sociocultural influences on communication, assessment and intervention practices for individuals with communication disorders.
+Addresses overarching principles regarding the impact of culture on communication.
+Content includes general information regarding speech-language development and disorders across cultural groups, as well as sociocultural influences on communication, assessment, and intervention practices for individuals with communication disorders.

 CMSD 473S.
 AURAL REHABILITATION.
 2 Credits.